momochi000/typewar/README.md

 #### Tweak the difficulty to be pretty hard (before demo to albert)
 #### REFACTOR: ensure all events triggered are CapitalCased
 #### BUG: slime sprite is off

+#### BUG: Edge case: multiple fragments with same starting text typod
+NOTE: this algorithm allows the following edge case:
+When multiple fragments are 'active' starting with the same text, e.g.
+'fool' and 'foolish'.
+If you type 'foox', it will deactivate all the fragments.

 #### Difficulty scale.
 Need a system which adjusts the difficulty of the game mechanics.
 I want difficulty of gameplay to be separate from difficulty of the battle.
 The